EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 More details about the output of the PyFHD pipeline and the required inputs is clarified in the next section.

+..
+TODO: Where is the :ref:`_pyfhd-config-file` supposed to link to?
+Currently it is broken.
+Perhaps to 'Configuration' section?
+Is the note necessary?
 .. important::

   The configuration used for the sample is very different to a full MWA run due to limited use of frequencies and times used in the sample data to keep it small.
 For a better template to base your configuration on, go to :ref:`_pyfhd-config-file`.

+..
+TODO: Move section out of tutorial file?

 The Required Inputs and the outputs of ``PyFHD``
 ----------------------------------------------------------